manasa-sm/SPRINT-web-development/Solutions.md

 ## Separate CSS from HTML files. make sure it still works. #4
 Removed few css styles from images i.e height and width and added it to styles.css

+## Make a good footer, use icons and links related to Virat Kohli. #5

 ## Links not opening in the same tab. #9